-Owner & CEO
+Co-Executive Chairman & CEO

-Lacob has been a partner of Menlo Park, California, based Kleiner Perkins Caufield & Byers since 1987.
-Though still a partner in the firm, he has relinquished his managing partner role in order to pursue his lifelong goal of owning and operating an NBA team.
-In his role as a venture capitalist, he has led investments in over 50 start-up companies across multiple fields in life sciences and medical technologies, the internet and energy.
+In 1987, Lacob began his career at Kleiner Perkins Caufield & Byers, based in Menlo Park, Calif.
+Though still a strategic advisor to the firm, he relinquished his managing partner role in order to pursue his lifelong goal of owning and operating an NBA franchise.
+In his role as a venture capitalist, he led investments in over 50 start-up companies across multiple fields in life sciences and medical technologies, the internet and energy.